Milan I of Serbia: Post-monarchical role

 In February 1891, a Radical ministry was formed.
 Queen Natalija and the ex-Metropolitan Mihailo returned to Belgrade, and Austrian influence began to give way to Russian.
-Fear of a revolution and of King Milan's return led to a compromise, by which, in May 1891, the queen was expelled, and Milan was allowed a million francs from the civil list, on condition of not returning to Serbia during his son's minority.
+Fear of a revolution and King Milan's return led to a compromise, by which, in May 1891, the queen was expelled, and Milan was allowed a million francs from the civil list, on condition of not returning to Serbia during his son's minority.

 In March 1892, Milan renounced all his rights and even his Serbian nationality.
-The situation altered dramatically, however, after the young Alexander I had effected his coup d'etat and taken government into his own hands in April 1893.
+The situation altered dramatically, however, after the young Alexander I had effected his coup d'etat and taken the government into his own hands in April 1893.
 Serbian politics began to grow more complicated, and Russian influence was rife.
 In January 1894, Milan suddenly appeared in Belgrade, and his son gladly welcomed his experience and advice.

-On 29 April, a royal decree reinstated Milan and Natalija, who in the meantime had become ostensibly reconciled, in their position as members of the royal family.
+On 29 April, a royal decree reinstated Milan and Natalija, who in the meantime had become ostensibly reconciled, in their positions as members of the royal family.
 On 21 May, the constitution of 1869 was restored, and Milan continued to exercise considerable influence over his son.
 The queen, who had been residing chiefly at Biarritz, returned to Belgrade in May 1895, after four years of absence, and was greeted by the populace with great enthusiasm.
 At this, the ex-king again left the country.

-After reconciliation with his son, Milan returned to Serbia in 1897, to be appointed as commander-in-chief of the Serbian army.
-In this capacity he did some of the best work of his life, and his success in improving the Serbian military system was very marked.
+After reconciliation with his son, Milan returned to Serbia in 1897, to be appointed as commander-in-chief of the Royal Serbian Army.
+In this capacity, he did some of the best work of his life, and his success in improving the Serbian military system was very marked.
 His relations with the young king also remained good for a time.
 The Serbian pro-Democratic opposition blamed him for the increasingly authoritarian rule of the young King, and a member of the Radical Party attempted to kill him on 6 July 1899 (24 June OS), on the Orthodox holiday of Ivanjdan (Birth of St. John the Baptist).